RuriOSS/rurima/README.md

 ![](https://img.shields.io/badge/Powered%20By-GNU%20C-00d000?style=flat&labelColor=gray&logo=C)
 # The first release:
 v0.9.0 is the first release of rurima, some feature are still WIP, but it is already usable as the extended version of ruri.
+# Backward compatibility:
+We promise that rurima has backward compatibility of documented parts since v0.9.x, all unstable parts will be explicitly marked as WIP or unstable, and ruri has already been backward compatible.
+Users can always keep `rurima ota` to get the latest build.
+For any issue, please notify us, and we will fix it ASAP.
 # About:
 So, what is rurima?
 The enhanced version of ruri.